VersifitTechnologies/angular-ui-tab-scroll/README.md

 * `scroll-right-icon` - the CSS class(es) to customize the right navigation button icon, defaults to `glyphicon glyphicon-chevron-right`

 These options can directly be set on each directive as **DOM attributes**.

 Example:

 ```
 <scrollable-tabset show-tooltips="true"
 	tooltip-left="right"
 	tooltip-right="left"
-	scroll-left-icon="glyphicon glyphicon-chevron-left"
+	scroll-left-icon="fa fa-chevron-left"
-	scroll-right-icon="glyphicon glyphicon-chevron-right">
+	scroll-right-icon="fa fa-chevron-right">
 	<tabset>
 		<tab ng-repeat="x in tabs">...</tab>
 	</tabset>